 Even if these vagueness concerns were clarified, the law would likely remain unconstitutional.
-As Minnesota undoubtedly knows, Citizens United also prohibited states from forcing corporations to speak through other entities, such as PACs.8 The Court explicitly held that the federal ban on corporate speech remained "a ban on corporate speech notwithstanding the fact that a PAC created by a corporation can still speak."
-The Eighth Circuit reaffirmed this holding just two years ago.
+As Minnesota undoubtedly knows, Citizens United also prohibited states from forcing corporations to speak through other entities, such as PACs.
+The Court explicitly held that the federal ban on corporate speech remained "a ban on corporate speech notwithstanding the fact that a PAC created by a corporation can still speak."
+The Eighth Circuit reaffirmed this holding just two-and-a-half years ago.
 Although this bill attempts to evade this clear constitutional command by naming these separate entities "individuals subject to income tax reporting," it does nothing to change the fact that the bill plainly seeks to ban direct corporate speech.

-Given these important questions, would-be speakers will not know how and in what manner they may speak, and S.F.
-2099 will chill otherwise lawful activity.
+Given these important questions, would-be speakers will not know how and in what manner they may speak, and H.F.
+375 will chill otherwise lawful activity.
 There is nothing in the text of the bill itself or any direction in the bill for future guidance to be promulgated on these questions.
-This is a significant weakness because the Supreme Court has made clear that such confusing requirements chill speech: "[p]rolix laws chill speech for the same reason that vague laws chill speech: People of common intelligence must necessarily guess at the law's meaning and differ as to its application."
+This is a significant weakness because the Supreme Court has made clear that such confusing requirements chill speech: "Prolix laws chill speech for the same reason that vague laws chill speech: People of common intelligence must necessarily guess at the law's meaning and differ as to its application."

-Again, as currently written, the provisions in Senate File 2099 are unlikely to survive a legal challenge.
+Again, as currently written, the provisions in House File 375 are unlikely to survive a legal challenge.

-5 Id. at 349 (citing and quoting First National Bank of Boston v.
+&lt;sup>5 Id. at 349 (citing and quoting First National Bank of Boston v.
 Bellotti, 435 U. S. 765, 777 (1978)).

-6 Id. at 340.
+&lt;sup>6 Id. at 340.

-7 Sec.
-1, Subd.
+&lt;sup>7 Section 1, Subd.
 14a.

-8 Citizens United, 558 U.S. at 337-338.
+&lt;sup>8 Citizens United, 558 U.S. at 337-338.

-9 Id. at 337.
+&lt;sup>9 Id. at 337.

-$^{^{10}}$ Minnesota Citizens Concerned for Life, Inc., 692 F.3d 864, 872 (8th Cir.
+$^{10}$ Minnesota Citizens Concerned for Life, Inc., 692 F.3d 864, 872 (8th Cir.
 2012).

-11 Citizens United, 558 U.S. at 324.
+&lt;sup>11 Citizens United, 558 U.S. at 324.